Don’t touch the printer! | 5 ways to stay safe using the office printer

 Delegated Print Release

-Yet another option to help you stay safe using the office printer is Delegated Print Release.
+Yet another option to help you stay safe using the office printers is Delegated Print Release.

 To enable this in PaperCut is simple.
 If you want to give someone the ability to see and release another user’s print jobs, in the PaperCut Admin web interface go to